fstnetwork/module-api/Workshop/engine/createUserAndTransferAsset.md

   }
   ```

 - **permission**
   - `role`
     - 0: Master (Master CANNOT be created by API.)
     - 1: Issuer
     - 2: End User
+  - `password` is required to sign
+  - `userPassphrase` is for Issuer to decrypt Ethereum key JSON and sign the transaction
+  - `masterPassphrase` is Master's passphrase
+  - `tokenId` is required to identify a particular token
+  - `tokenUri` is Metadata JSON Schema
   - Only **Master** can create Issuer
   - **Master** and **Issuer** can create End User
   - Unique param: `id`, `tokenId`